casper-network/docs-archive/dapp/erc20/logic.md

 >
 {}
 ```
-`Amount` and `Address` generics allows for flexibilty in types definition on the implementation step.
+The `Amount` and `Address` type parameters allow for flexibility in the types used in concrete implementations of the trait (e.g. implementation in tests and implementation in smart contracts).

 ## Reads and Writes
 Next things to add are abstract functions, that handle data saves and reads.